 Credits/Number of Courses

 You will take up to 60 UK credits worth of modules during your semester.
-At Roehampton, courses are generally worth 20 UK credits which are equivalent to 5 US credit hours so you can expect to take a maximum of 3 Roehampton courses plus the BCA Signature Course for 18 credit hours per semester.
+At Roehampton, courses are generally worth 20 UK credits which are equivalent to 5 US credit hours so you can expect to take a maximum of 3 Roehampton courses for 15 US credits.